wooorm/starry-night/readme.md

  *   Grammars to support (defaults: `common`).
  */

-import {createStarryNight, common} from 'starry-night' import {visit} from 'unist-util-visit' import {toString} from 'hast-util-to-string'
+import {createStarryNight, common} from '@wooorm/starry-night' import {visit} from 'unist-util-visit' import {toString} from 'hast-util-to-string'